jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-from-auth-provider.md

 ---
 title: "How to configure Auth to be independent from auth provider"
-date: 2022-02-28T11:40:58+01:00
+date: 2022-06-22T11:40:58+01:00
-draft: true
+draft: false
-tags: ["auth", ".net", "jwt", "C#"]
+tags: ["auth", "jwt","backend"]
 ---

-Have you ever implement authentication or authorization?
-As developer we do it very often, because it a task that have to be done only once in a project.
-I have that pleasure to do it in current project.
+Have you ever implement authentication or authorization for a project you worked in? as developer, I can say,  we don't do it very often, because it needs to be done only once in a project.
+So there is a high probability that most of developers never implemented it.
+I am so lucky, I have that pleasure to do it in current project.

-# Multiple auth options
+# Get the drivers
+At the beginning I had to decide what approach will be the best for our project.
+We need to take into account multiple drivers.
+Some the most important are:
+- Client's policy/requirements
+  - Usually it is the most important criteria.
+If client wants to use domain Account to login, we have to use it.
+- Application type
+  - For example we cannot use cookies when we don't use browser.
+- Will the application be split to multiple services?
+- How to protect the project if client change its mind in the future?

+## Find the best auth option for the
+When you know what you need it is time to decide what approach will be the best for the project.
+Maybe you are thinking what solution will be the best and how many options you have.
+To be honest, not too much.
+We can devide it into 2 groups:

-- self implementing with login and password
+- self implementing auth
+  - but, I don't recommend it, if you really don't have to.
+- using an external provider
-- using a standard external provider like google or office365
+  - the standard one like google or office365
-- use a client specific approach, like Windows Authentication for example
+  - use a client specific approach

-All of these methods can work, but all of them are very specific and using them in the application increase our PRZYWIĄZANIE to specific provider.
+It doesn't matter what you choose, because the project will depend on an external provider or your implementation of it.
+You should add an anti-corruption layer on it to be sure that your project will be protected against the change of auth contract.

 # One to rule them all
-Even if we choose one of above providers we still have a chance to be independent from specific impelmentation.
-You can use Json Web Token, known also as JWT.
+To have a standard way of auth you can use Json Web Token, known as JWT.

 What is it?
 On [JWT official site](https://jwt.io/) you can read 'JSON Web Tokens are an open, industry standard method for representing claims securely between two parties.'